So it’s nighttime and you’ve turned out the lights to go to sleep, how will your degus react?

 Degu urine reflects UV light and can allow degus to detect where others have urinated before.

 Their stomach fur also reflects UV light which can help them identify other degus as well.

 So at the very least, seeing ultraviolet light can help degus see each other’s stomach fur and their urine in slightly dim light.

 What Do Degus Do At Night?

 Degus are very active at night.
 They’ll do a mix of playing and sleeping with other degus all throughout the night.

 Like some other pet rodents, degus don’t sleep fully through the night that often.
-They’ll play around the cage with their friends for random periods of time, and once they’re done they’ll rest for a little bit.
+They can sometimes be a little noisy at night because they’ll play around the cage with their friends for random periods of time, and once they’re done they’ll rest for a little bit.